nyhandan/Challenge_15/README.md

 ## Study Design: MechaCar vs Competition
 - One very relevant metric I would test is the fuel effiency.
 Gas prices are something most consumers think about when buying a car considering how much it will cost them over the life of the car.
+-
+-     Null Hypothesis: MechaCar model fuel effiency = Competitor model fuel effiency Alternative Hypothesis: MechaCar model fuel effiency ≠ Competitor model fuel effiency

-- To compare the fuel effiency of MechaCars' models vs. their competitors, I would need to
+- To compare the fuel effiency of MechaCars' models vs. their competitors, I would need to a few two-sample t-tests.
+I would do a two sample t- test for multiple comparisons between Mechacar models and the competition.

+- We need sufficient data of car trips for each model we're comparing (preferably more than 30 trips per car).
+We need to get the miles traveled and the amount of gas used for each trip/car model to compare.